ourmaninamsterdam/node-project-template/README.md

 # js-project-template

-Repository template that provides base Jest, Prettier, ESLint and Nodemon setup.
+Repository template that provides base setup for a Node app including Jest, Prettier, ESLint and Nodemon setup.